Efficient Learning in Non-Stationary Linear Markov Decision Processes: Theoretical guarantee of OPT-WLSVI

 The last two terms of the of Equation~\eqref{eq: regret_bound} are the result of the bias due to the non-stationarity of the MDP.
 In theorem~\ref{theo: regret_bound} we introduce the parameter $W$ that can be interpreted, at a high level, as the effective temporal window equivalent to a particular choice of discount factor $\eta$: the bias resulting from transitions that are within the window $W$ may be bounded in term of $W$ while the remaining ones are bounded globally by the last term of Equation~\eqref{eq: regret_bound}.

-The following corollary shows that by optimizing the parameters $W$ and $\eta$, our algorithm achieves a sublinear regret. \begin{corollary} If we set $\log(1 / \eta) = \left( \frac{\Delta}{d K} \right)^{2/3}$ and $D = \frac{\log \left( K / (1-\eta) \right)}{\log(1/\eta)}$; under the same assumptions as in Theorem~\ref{theo: regret_bound}, for any $\delta \in (0, 1)$, we have that with probability $1-\delta$, the dynamic regret of \textsc{opt-wlsvi} is at most $\widetilde{\mathcal{O}}(d^{7/6} H^2 \Delta^{1/3} K^{2/3})$ where $\widetilde{\mathcal{O}}(\cdot)$ hides logarithmic factors. \end{corollary}
+The following corollary shows that by optimizing the parameters $W$ and $\eta$, our algorithm achieves a sublinear regret. \begin{corollary} If we set $\log(1 / \eta) = \left( \frac{\Delta}{d K} \right)^{1/2}$ and $W = \frac{\log \left( K / (1-\eta) \right)}{\log(1/\eta)}$; under the same assumptions as in Theorem~\ref{theo: regret_bound}, for any $\delta \in (0, 1)$, we have that with probability $1-\delta$, the dynamic regret of \textsc{opt-wlsvi} is at most $\widetilde{\mathcal{O}}(d^{5/4} H^2 \Delta^{1/4} K^{3/4})$ where $\widetilde{\mathcal{O}}(\cdot)$ hides logarithmic factors. \end{corollary}

 In Corollary~\ref{coro: optimized_regret}, we rely on the knowledge of the variation budget $\Delta$ (or at least an upper bound on $\Delta$) in order to achieve a sublinear regret.
-The recent work of~\citet{cheung2020reinforcement} addresses this issue for tabular average-reward MDPs by proposing a Bandit-over-Reinforcement-Learning framework that uses a separate copy of the EXP3 algorithm~\citep{auer2002nonstochastic} to tune the temporal window length.
+We show in the next section how to relax the requirement of knowing the variation budget.
+In particular, we will describe how to extend our algorithm, using the Bandit-over-Reinforcement-Learning framework~\citep{cheung2020reinforcement} in order to deal with an unknown variation budget.